sandialabs/halucinator/README.md

           # determine addresses for symbol values in intercepts
   addr0<int>: symbol_name<str>
   addr1<int>: symbol1_name<str>

+elf_program:  # For more info on this section see doc/c_intercepts.md
+  name:  (None)<str>    #  Required, used to reference symbols from the elf program
+                        #  in normal intercepts

+  build: {cmd: (None)<str>, dir: (None)<str>, module_relative: (None)<str>}
+          # Optional: If specified the cmd: will be executed from dir.
+          # dir is relative to the directory of this config
+          # If module_relative is not None the string  will be used to import
+          # a python module and dir will relative to the directory of that module.

+  elf: main.elf  # Path to the elf file (if full path give it is used/else is
+                 # assumed to be relative to location of this file

+  elf_module_relative: (None)<str>  # The full path for a python module that the
+                                    # elf file should be loaded from

+  execute_before: (True)<bool>      # This program should execute before the
+                                    # entry point specified in config file

+  exit_function: (exit)<str>        # Symbol when executed, execution should be
+                                    # redirected to entry_ point

+  intercepts:                       # Optional, list of intercepts
+    - handler: <str>                # Name of the function to redirect execution to
+      symbol:  <str>                # Either symbol/addr is required.
+Specifies place
+      addr: <int>                   # in firmware to be redirected to handler
+      options: <arch specific>      # Optional passed to the rewriter to specify
+                                    # for example could be use to specify arm/thumb mode

 options: # Optional, Key:Value pairs you want accessible during emulation